-The participants consisted of 71 former students of the Judge Rotenberg Educational Center (JRC).
-Out of an initial pool of 477 former students, 462 were selected to be called for data collection.
-The criteria for the selection of the 462 former students included: a.) they had been discharged from JRC; b.) they were still alive with valid contact information available; and c.) they had not previously indicated a desire to not participate in previous editions of this study.
-All together, data were successfully collected for 71 (15.4%) of the 462 former students.
+The participants consisted of 88 former students of the Judge Rotenberg Educational Center (JRC).
+Three-hundred-and-eight former JRC students were selected to be called for data collection.
+The criteria for the selection of the 308 former students included: a.) they had been discharged from JRC; b.) they had contact information available; and c.) they had not previously indicated a desire to not participate in previous editions of this study.
+All together, data were successfully collected for 88 (29%) of the 308 former students.